Quickstart

 Prompt

-Build a date.js CLI with that tells ISO format of date.
+Build a date.js CLI that tells ISO format of date.
 Use commander.js and pnpm.

 # CLI - Use pnpm as package manager.
 Confidence: 0.50 - Use commander.js for CLI argument parsing.
 Confidence: 0.50